winstonhoseadriggins/fale.io/content/about.md

 Often he gives talks about his work, the projects he helps in his spare time and his vision of IT and security worlds.
 He is the author of the books [Learning Anisble 2](https://www.packtpub.com/networking-and-servers/learning-ansible-2-second-edition) and [OpenStack Cloud Security](https://www.packtpub.com/virtualization-and-cloud/openstack-cloud-security/).
-In the spare time he helps out the Fedora Project as well as Wikimedia and Open Street Map.
+In the spare time he helps out the Fedora Project, Ansible, Wikimedia, and Open Street Map.